-It’s important, if you feel your child custody may be contested, to get a legal agreement or order as soon as possible.
-We can break down and simplify the process for you so that you can get agreement or order as fast as possible.
+It’s important, if you feel your child custody or parenting time may be contested,may be contested, to get a legal agreement or order as soon as possible.
+At this time, we can break down and simplify the process for you.
+This allows you to get an agreement or order as fast as possible.

 Division of Property

-As with many things in a divorce, this depends on a number of factors, including whether the split is amicable or contested.
+As with many things in divorce, the division of property depends on a number of factors including whether the split is amicable or contested.

 In cases where the divorce is amicable, the division of property can often be done outside of the courtroom with the partners and their lawyers coming to an agreement that is welcomed by both sides.

 In contested divorces, division of property can be a much lengthier and more complex process.
-In either case, it is good to have knowledgeable experts, like our family law lawyers, on your side making sure your best interests are being looked after.
+Whatever happens, it is good to have knowledgeable experts, like our family law lawyers, on your side looking after your best interests.

 No, spousal support isn’t automatic for either party during divorce proceedings.

 Usually, the spouse with a lower income will request to be granted spousal support by the court.
 Whether you are requesting spousal support or being asked to pay spousal support, this is where the help of a knowledgeable lawyer can pay dividends.

-Our experts can help guide you, simplifying the process and ensuring that you take the steps that will best serve your interests.
+Our experts can help guide you.
+They will simplify the process and ensure that you take the steps that will best serve your interests.

-Our lawyers can make sure the proper paperwork is filled out and filed.
+Our lawyers will ensure that the proper paperwork is filled out and filed.
 We will help you navigate through the process from initial filing to finalization of the adoption.
 We will also explain the specific laws to you.

 If you are interested in completing step-parent adoption, the family law experts at Galbraith Family Law can provide experienced representation.